-The versatile nature of this incredible sauce is on display when it’s used as glaze or drizzle for everything from chicken meatballs, to slow cooker teriyaki chicken and baked chicken wings!
+The versatile nature of this incredible homemade teriyaki sauce can be used as a glaze or drizzle for everything from chicken meatballs, to slow cooker teriyaki chicken and baked chicken wings!

-This Asian inspired teriyaki sauce recipe is such an easy go-to sauce for so many reasons.
-The combination of sweet and sour, tart and tangy is all thanks to the pairings of garlic and ginger, honey and brown sugar, and of course the saltiness from the soy sauce.
-It really is a special combination of flavors that seem to just go with everything!
+This Asian-inspired teriyaki sauce recipe is made with sweet and sour, tart and tangy flavors all thanks to the pairings of garlic and ginger, honey and brown sugar, and of course the saltiness from the soy sauce.
+It’s become my easy go-to sauce recipe for everything from veggies to meats!

 Ingredients